Skip to main content

 Creating an Alarm Pipeline

-1. In the Project Browser in the Designer, right-click on the Alarm Notification Pipelines item, then select New Alarm Pipeline.
-You will be prompted to name the new pipeline.
+1. In the Project Browser, right-click on Alarm Notification Pipelines and then select New Alarm Pipeline.
 We will name our pipeline myPipeline.

-2. The Alarm Pipeline workspace will open.
-Drag a Notification block from the top down onto the workspace.
+2. Drag a Notification block from the top bar down to the Alarm Pipeline workspace.

 Creating an Alarm Pipeline Step 3

-5. Click on the Contacts tab and select the On-Call Roster we created previously.
+5. Click on the Contacts tab and select the On-Call Roster we created.
+Ours is called myRoster.

 6. On the Alarm Pipeline workspace, connect the START node to the IN node of your Notification block, then save your project.